 Kyiv on March 6 renewed its appeal to the West to toughen sanctions and again requested more weapons, including a plea for Russian-made planes.

 Speaking in Moldova, Blinken said Washington was considering how it could resupply aircraft to Poland, if Warsaw decided to send its Russian-made warplanes to Ukraine.

 Ukrainian President Volodymyr Zelenskiy on March 6 also pressed his demand for foreign countries to impose a no-fly zone over Ukraine.
 Zelenskiy said in a video address that “the world is strong enough to close our skies."

 NATO has ruled out such a closure over fears that a direct confrontation with Russia could spark a world war.

 Zelenskiy also described some of the destruction from Russian bombardments.
-He said Russian rockets had “completely destroyed” the civilian airport in Vinnytsia in central Ukraine on March 6.
+He said Russian rockets had “completely destroyed” the civilian airport in Vinnytsya in central Ukraine on March 6.

-Zelenskiy said that Russian rockets had "completely destroyed" the civilian airport in Vinnytsia in central Ukraine on March 6.
+Zelenskiy said that Russian rockets had "completely destroyed" the civilian airport in Vinnytsya in central Ukraine on March 6.

-Ukrainian Foreign Minister Dmytro Kuleba said on Twitter that eight Russian cruise missiles had hit Vinnytsia.
+Ukrainian Foreign Minister Dmytro Kuleba said on Twitter that eight Russian cruise missiles had hit Vinnytsya.